u13726/rtty-navtex/README.md

 Output on a web interface or LCD/TFT screen.

 Uses libs:
   - preferences
   - audio-tools
   - Lcd
-  - tFT
+  - TFT
+the functions ( tft output, web , file save) to in clude are defined in the tconfig file.

 Linked to audiokit as an ESP32 platform.